Conversation First Dates Tips

 The Openers: Breaking the Ice

 1. "What is the best thing that has happened to you this week?"
 This is warm, positive, and immediately tells you something about what they value.
-It is also way better than "so, what do you do?" which feels like a job interview.
+It is also far better than "so, what do you do?" which feels like a job interview.

 2. "If you could live anywhere in the world for a year, where would you go?"
 Travel dreams reveal personality.
 Are they adventurous?
 Do they crave peace?
 Do they want culture, nature, or chaos?
 You will learn more from this question than thirty minutes of small talk.